material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/TargetManagers.svg)

 > Note that `Rotatable` is not listed.
-This is because we also removed any Plan named "name2" in this Transaction.
+This is because we also removed any plan named "name2" in this transaction.

 The scheduler is now expected to execute the committed plans.

 ### Step 4: Scheduler creates executors

-The scheduler uses entities called **Executors** to execute its plans.
-The Executor type represents a specialized mediating agent between a Plan and its execution.
+The scheduler uses entities called **executors** to execute its plans.
+An executor is a specialized mediating agent between a plan and its execution.

-We'll assume a function exists that returns an Executor capable of executing a type of Plan.
+We'll assume a function exists that returns an executor capable of executing a type of plan.
 The method signature for this method might look like this:

     function executorForPlan(Plan, target, existingExecutors) -> Executor